Astros vs. Yankees MLB Betting Odds, Trends & Prediction

-The Astros vs. Yankees series starts at 7:05 p.m.
-ET on Tuesday night.
-With Justin Verlander set to oppose Luis Gil in the pitching matchup, what’s the smart bet tonight at Yankee Stadium?
+The Astros vs. Yankees series continues on Wednesday night when Spencer Arrighetti opposes Carlos Rodon in the pitching matchup.
+With the Yankees listed as sizable home favorites and the total sitting at 9 runs, what’s the best bet tonight from Yankee Stadium?

 Game Matchup & Betting Odds